vyta/bedrock/gitops/rings/README.md

 Ring deployment is a configuration on top of a service deployment that allows you to deploy *revisions* of the service alongside any existing instances of *that* service, and any other services.
 It allows you to control the "blast radius" of a change to a service by gradually rolling out new revisions of a microservice to production without the risk of affecting all end users.

-This README serves to explain a Ring based deployment using [Fabrikate](https://github.com/microsoft/fabrikate) and Bedrock.
+This README serves to explain a ring based deployment using [Fabrikate](https://github.com/microsoft/fabrikate) and Bedrock.

 **NOTE**: This pipeline is ideal for developers who want to practice Bedrock GitOps **without using a Service Mesh**.
 This approach will require that you have an application that replicates the behavior of a Service Mesh (e.g. [Ring Operator](https://github.com/microsoft/bedrock/tree/rings/gitops/rings#ring-operator)).

-The Ring workflow is shown in the following diagram, where you see that it represents an extension to the [Bedrock CI/CD](https://github.com/microsoft/bedrock/tree/master/gitops).
+The ring workflow is shown in the following diagram, where you see that it represents an extension to the [Bedrock CI/CD](https://github.com/microsoft/bedrock/tree/master/gitops).

 ![Ring Workflow](./images/ring-workflow.png)

-In summary, there are three major changes made to the Bedrock CI/CD to account for this Rings implementation:
+In summary, there are three major changes made to the Bedrock CI/CD to account for this rings implementation:

 1. Add ring.yaml (template) to Helm Charts
-2. Create Ring Path in the Source Repository
+2. Create ring path in the Source Repository
 3. Restructure the Cluster HLD Repository

 ## Components of the Ring Model

 ### Git Repositories

-Recall that in the official Bedrock CI/CD (without Rings), there exists three types of repositories: (1) Service Source Code (2) HLD and (3) the Materialized.
-In a Ring Model,the same repositories exists as well.
-The following repositories are required in the Rings workflow:
+Recall that in the official Bedrock CI/CD (without rings), there exists three types of repositories: (1) Service Source Code (2) HLD and (3) the Materialized.
+In a ring model,the same repositories exists as well.
+The following repositories are required in the rings workflow:

 **Service Source Repository**: A git repository that maintains the source code of the service, a dockerfile, and a helm chart.
 Developers will commit regularly to this repository, with revisions and rings being tracked in Git branches.